neo4j/neo4j-python-driver/docs/source/async_api.rst

 :class:`neo4j.AsyncDriver` is configured exactly like :class:`neo4j.Driver`
 (see :ref:`driver-configuration-ref`).
-The only differences are that the async driver accepts an async custom resolver function (see :ref:`async-resolver-ref`) as well as an async auth token provider (see :class:`neo4j.RenewableAuth`).
+The only differences are that the async driver accepts

+ * a sync as well as an async custom resolver function (see :ref:`async-resolver-ref`)
+ * as sync as well as an async auth token manager (see :class:`neo4j.AsyncAuthManager`).

 .. _async-resolver-ref: